Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: Introduction

 Our main purpose is to study to what extent Theorem~\ref{thm:AH19} remains true for the dependent case (i.e., $\frac{\log n}{\log m}\in\Q$) or even the self-similar case (i.e., $n=m$).
 The presence of dependence inherently complicates the self-embedding problem.
-Fortunately, first we are able to extend the non-obliqueness statement to the dependent case, together with a new proof for the independent case without analyzing the tangent sets of $K$ as in~\cite{AH19}.
+Fortunately, first we are able to extend the non-obliqueness statement to the dependent case.
+Our method accommodates both dependent and independent cases and provides a new and more direct proof for the independent case without analyzing the tangent sets as in~\cite{AH19}.

-\begin{theorem} Let $K=K(n,m,\Lambda)$ be a Bedford-McMullen carpet that is not supported on any line.
-If $f$ is a similitude sending $K$ into itself, then $f$ is not oblique. \end{theorem}
+\begin{theorem} Let $K=K(n,m,\Lambda)$ be a Bedford-McMullen carpet with $n>m$ that is not supported on any line.
+If $f$ is a self-embedding similitude of $K$, then $f$ is not oblique. \end{theorem}

-We remark that the non-obliqueness statement is closely related to the slicing problem of Bedford-McMullen carpets.
-For example, writing $N$ to be the maximal number of rectangles that are selected in a row in the initial pattern (see Section 2.1 for the definition), it is easy to find some $0\leq y\leq 1$ such that $\dimh (K\cap (\R\times\{y\}))=\frac{\log N}{\log n}$, where $\dimh$ is the Hausdorff dimension.
-But an oblique self-embedding similitude sends this horizontal slice into an oblique one, and if one can show that any oblique slice of $K$ has Hausdorff dimension strictly less than $\frac{\log N}{\log n}$, then the existence of oblique self-embeddings is denied.
-A natural question is: when do we have such an upper bound for oblique slices?
+We remark that the non-obliqueness statement is closely related to a slicing problem for Bedford-McMullen carpets.
+For example, writing $N$ to be the maximal number of rectangles selected in any row of the initial pattern (see Section~\ref{sec:pre} for a more precise definition), it is easy to find some $0\leq y\leq 1$ such that $\dimh (K\cap (\R\times\{y\}))=\frac{\log N}{\log n}$, where $\dimh$ denotes the Hausdorff dimension.
+But an oblique self-embedding similitude of $K$ sends this horizontal slice into an oblique one, and if it could be shown that any oblique slice of $K$ has Hausdorff dimension strictly less than $\frac{\log N}{\log n}$, then the existence of oblique self-embeddings would be ruled out.
+Thus a natural question is: under what conditions does such an upper bound for oblique slices hold?
 By Marstrand's slicing theorem~\cite{Mar54}, for any oblique line $L$ in $\R^2$,